Aravind1444/ML-Classificaton-using-sklearn/README.md

 2) Support Vector Machine with Kernel= polynomial, and of second degree
 3) Random Forest

-The data used for training and Classification is Breast Cancer Data Set.
+The data used for training and Classification is Breast Cancer Data Set and is added to this repository under the name Data.

+The code is also avaialble under the name, Data1.py